RBVI/ChimeraX/docs/devel/dependencies.rst

 PyPi packages used to generate ChimeraX documentation
 -----------------------------------------------------
-* blockdiag - generates block diagram image files
 * docutils - html generation for Sphinx
-* funcparserlib - used by blockdiag
 * Jinja2 - used internally by Sphinx
 * MarkupSafe - used by Jinja2
 * numpydoc - doc string parsing of function arguments for Sphinx
 * Pygments - syntax highlighting of code in Sphinx
 * Sphinx - Generates ChimeraX programming documentation
-* sphinxcontrib-blockdiag - extension for block diagrams in Sphinx, not sure if we ever use this
-* webcolors - used by blockdiag

 Packages used to do builds
 --------------------------